 Governor Jay Inslee holds a news conference at the State Capitol to provide an update on the state's COVID-19 response.| Governor's Office

-Today the Washington State Department of Health (DOH) released the latest statewide situation report, which outlines similar trends to our previous report.
-Transmission continues to increase overall in eastern and western Washington.
+Today the Washington State Department of Health (DOH) released the latest statewide situation report on COVID-19.

 The Washington State Department of Agriculture (WSDA) received confirmation yesterday of a test showing evidence of exposure to SARS-CoV-2, the virus that causes COVID-19, in a group of Washington state dogs who were sampled as part of a study by the University of Washington.

 Gov. Jay Inslee today announced applications will be accepted for the next round of assistance under the Washington COVID-19 Immigrant Relief Fund starting April 21.

 As of April 19, more than 4,765,270 doses of vaccine have been given across the state, which is nearly 82% of the 5,820,340 doses that have been delivered to our providers and long-term care programs.
 Washington is currently averaging 58,830 vaccine doses given each day and more than 25% of peopl